 If you are the type of person who takes criticisms personally, you have to understand that criticisms are generally not meant to hurt you.
 In life, people may criticize you, what you are doing, and your style to help—nothing more and nothing less.

-If a person negatively criticizes you to help you or provide you with feedback, you should not feel embarrassed, sad, or angry.
+If another person negatively criticizes you to help you or provide you with feedback, you should not feel embarrassed, sad, or angry.
 In fact, you should be grateful that someone is speaking his/her mind about what he/she thinks of you, your style, or your work.
 A person who criticizes you may be trying to make you aware of your flaws and bad habits.

 Learning About The Tastes And Views Of Others